minin43/nZombies-Chronicles/README.md

 If it turns out to be successful, it will be included in Chronicles.

 ## Should I download it?
-Are you helping me test it?
-If not then: **NO**, because it's not meant to be a standalone gamemode.
+If I asked for help testing, go for it!
+Please do.
+Otherwise, **NO**.
+It's not a standalone gamemode and therefore should not be played on.